rodneyknaap/ZX81-CPLD-V1/README.md

 - separation resistors on ZX81 ROM and RAM chip enable signals allow external disabling of ZX81 memory if needed
 - speaker output pin present on CPLD using a transistor output stage, supports sound experimentation and development by connecting a speaker

-Any hardware currently on the PCB is also possible to be used directly in ZX81 mode if so configured inside the CPLD.
+NB: Any hardware currently on the PCB is also possible to be used directly in ZX81 mode if so configured inside the CPLD.
+Using any hardware in ZX81 mode is currently somewhat limited because of the operation needing to be included into the ZX81 ROM which is complicated.
+Using the devices in CP/M mode has mostly been developed in the RC2014 community so this establishes a base operation level from which further development can be done.

-Status of this design: development concept for manufacturing purposes only, unverified and under test/further development.
+#  Status of this design:
+Development concept for manufacturing purposes only, unverified and under test/further development.
+Use any information only at your own risk and responsibility.

-PCB is ordered from JLCPCB.
+PCB has been ordered from JLCPCB.
 (3-8-2025)
+Gerber files, schematic and quartus CPLD examples are provided here.

 ---------------------------------------------